yudistiafirman/Warline/README.md

   <img width="160px" src="https://user-images.githubusercontent.com/69186726/203018100-3b07806a-82d6-49f2-825f-0a813ffd854d.png"><br/>
-  After user successfully login , user will be directed to Home page, in that page users could see all products those has been added. this page has search features where users can search particular product that users wish to looked.
+  After user successfully login , user will be directed to Home page, in that page users could see all products those has been added. this page has search features where users can search particular product that users wish to looked due to incapabilites firebase store to full text search , it needs to upgrade the plan to paid plan (blaze plan) and install 3rd parties extensions in order to enable full text search so when users search the particular product , it will show on top list products.

 - Add Products Page